 Walt Disney animator Art Babbit suggested that “He drags along as though he had weights on his feet,” he will always prefer a good sleep.

-The last inclusion to the film during the early story development stage in 1936.
-He replaced another dwarf whose name was Sneezy-Wheezy.
-His name symbolizes his extraordinarily powerful sneezes.
-He always sneezes, or, about to sneeze.
 Drawing on an American comedy tradition, the sneezing gags were a good way to shift the action.
-Sneezy is one of the friendlier dwarfs in the group, despite his frustrating affliction.
+Sneezy is one of the friendlier dwarfs in the group of brave little people, despite his frustrating affliction.
 He seems to get the most laughs from Dopey.
 The reason might be that he knows how it feels to be embarrassed due to his violent sneezing.

 The dwarfs’ names were chosen from a list of about 50 potential ones.
 The List included: Awful, Biggy-Wiggy, Blabby, Cranky, Dippy, Deafy, Flabby, Gloomy, Graceful, Hickey, Helpful, Jazzy, Jumpy, Lazy, Puffy, Weepy, Wistful,